Skip to content

 Too many teammates

-Problem: The sprint needs more teammates than max_teammates allows.
+Problem: The implement phase needs more teammates than max_teammates allows.

-Solution: Reduce the number of stories selected for the sprint, or increase agent_teams.max_teammates in config.yaml.
-Consider splitting the sprint into two smaller sprints by story ownership area.
+Solution: Reduce the number of stories selected for the implement phase, or increase agents.max_teammates in config.yaml.
+Consider splitting the implement phase into two smaller batches by story ownership area.

 Agent writing to wrong files